digital-asset/docs.daml.com/docs/2.9.3/docs/query/pqs-user-guide.rst

    SELECT "user".*
      FROM active('test:Test.User:User') AS "user"
-     WHERE NOT "user".payload->>'admin';
+     WHERE "user".payload->>'admin' = 'false';

 ..

    Scenario: Query the history of the ledger to determine how many aliases have existed for each user who was active at ``2020-01-01``:

 .. code:: text